 Copies of written materials in the public records of this district shall be furnished to the person requesting them on payment of a fee of ten cents (.10) per page.
 Copies of nonwritten records (photographs, maps, material stored in computer files or libraries, etc.) shall be furnished to the person requesting them upon payment of a fee equal to the actual cost of producing copies of the requested records by the most economical process that is unlikely to damage or alter the records.

+Applicants requesting copies of public records for a commercial purpose (KRS 61.874) shall provide a certified statement to the District stating the commercial purpose for which the records shall be used, and shall be required to enter into a contract with the District.
+The contract shall state the fee required by the District to produce copies to be used for a commercial purpose.

 COMMUNITY RELATIONS DN10.11 AP.21